How Do Language Models Compose Functions?

 The work presented here concerns the (apparent) compositionality of the processing mechanism, but does not directly relate this mechanism to an LLM's capacity for compositional generalization.
 The majority of work on compositionality in neural networks (and LLMs) concerns compositional generalization, and the compositionality researchers surveyed by \citet{mccurdy2024:compositionality} overwhelmingly agree that existing language models are insufficient in this regard.
 This belief is supported by evidence from many prior works (\cref{sec:related}) and our investigation in \cref{sec:gap}.

 Our work suggests that models employ both compositional and direct mechanisms to solve tasks.
 Intuitively, we would expect there to be a relationship between the use of the mechanism and the ability to generalize --- i.e. the compositional mechanism should support generalization better than the idiomatic mechanism ("memorization").
 However, we do not test this intuition directly in this paper.
-Future work could do so by employing causal interventions on the intermediate variables, for example (see \cref{app:patching} for some initial investigations).
+Future work could do so by employing causal interventions on the intermediate variables.
 This would likely present new complexities and challenges that would enrich our understanding of compositionality, and of the relationships between mechanisms and behaviors in LLMs in general.